elastic/cloudbeat/deploy/cloud/README.md

 **Motivation**
 Provide an easy and deterministic way to set up latest cloud environment, so it can be monitored and used properly.

-This guide deploys both an Elastic cloud environment, and an AWS EKS cluster.
+This guide deploys both an Elastic cloud environment, an AWS EKS cluster, and an Elastic agent on that cluster.
 To only deploy specific resources, check out the examples section.

 **Prerequisite**